 You may have already seen the damaging effects of a hydraulic press on everyday household items in Youtube Videos.
 Still, a hydraulic press is even strong enough to flatten a solid natural diamond in an instant!

-Why Use A Hydraulic Press?
+Why Use Hydraulic Presses?